dev-bootcamp-2019/final-project-dgrmunch/README.md

 ##   Use a library or extend a contract

 * **I decided to extend my deployed contracts** with inheritance (and several layers of aux contracts).
-I also decided to deploy a delegate and a proxy.
+Additionally, I also decided to deploy a delegate and a proxy.
 This way I avoided the use of specific libraries deployed in one specific network.
-So this dApp is network-neutral and all the required code is written by myself.  *design_pattern_decisions.md*  **[DONE]**
+So this dApp is network-neutral and all the required code is written by myself. **[DONE]**

 ##  Other requirements